Playing Since: 1976

 Experience Level: Expert/Professional

-Laurie Grundy has made 3 recent additions to Banjo Hangout
+Laurie Grundy has made 1 recent addition to Banjo Hangout

 [Teaching] [Jamming] [Socializing] [Helping]

 Tommy Emmanuel, Chad Morgan, Angus Young AC DC, Slim Dusty, the Davidson Brothers.

 Classified Rating: not rated

 Visible to: Public